jlmelville/smallvis/docs/spectral.md

-[megaman](https://github.com/mmp2/megaman) python package forms a similar matrix, but adds $\epsilon I$ (with $\epsilon = 2$) to ensure the smallest eigenvalue is larger than zero and hence the matrix is positive definite rather than positive semi-definite (see See comments in the [spectral_embedding](https://github.com/mmp2/megaman/blob/ebf7b6f38c512be22d35ddf69c109506e62cac5b/megaman/embedding/spectral_embedding.py#L103).
+[megaman](https://github.com/mmp2/megaman) python package forms a similar matrix, but adds $\epsilon I$ (with $\epsilon = 2$) to ensure the smallest eigenvalue is larger than zero and hence the matrix is positive definite rather than positive semi-definite (see comments in the [spectral_embedding](https://github.com/mmp2/megaman/blob/ebf7b6f38c512be22d35ddf69c109506e62cac5b/megaman/embedding/spectral_embedding.py#L103).
 Probably the reason is that a positive definite matrix is a requirement for using the